 - 75 grams (about ¾ cups) Flour

-- 1 ½ tbsp.
-Cocoa Powder (I used unsweetened cocoa and skip cocoa powder to make a plain sponge cake)
+- 1 ½ tablespoon Cocoa Powder (I used unsweetened cocoa and skip cocoa powder to make a plain sponge cake)

-- 1 ½ tbsp Unsalted Butter, melted and at room temperature
+- 1 ½ tablespoon Unsalted Butter, melted and at room temperature

 - Preheat the oven to 350 F.